The appearance of vaginal discharge during pregnancy can come as a surprise, especially for first time mothers-to-be.

 An increase in normal vaginal discharge isn’t something to be concerned about.
 But if you’re also experiencing additional symptoms, a checkup with your healthcare provider can help shed some light on what’s going on.
 Simple tests can give you a quick answer and solution.

-Some of the abnormal discharge symptoms to look out for are:
+Some of the abnormal vaginal discharge symptoms to look out for are:

 - A foul smelling odour (especially after intercourse, this can be a sign of bacterial vaginosis)